How is a psychiatrist different from a psychologist?

 If the condition has an underlying medical or brain condition, if the ‘psychological injury’ or addiction is too massive, or there are physical or very distressing/disturbing symptoms, medications might help.
 If you need medication, you would need to go to a psychiatrist.
 In the proper amount and way, medicine could be helpful.
 But that does not mean that if you go to a psychiatrist you would surely or only be given medication.

 Sometimes it is our behavior that is more of the problem.
-Are there addictions or unhealthy patterns in our relationships?
+Are there unhealthy patterns in our relationships?
 We may be able to do something about our functioning, to improve the way we think, feel, and behave.
 It is a bit like fixing the ‘bugs’ in the software that causes the ‘error’ messages in your mind, heart, or soul.
 There are many ways to help people heal and function better.

 Both psychiatrists and clinical psychologists are trained to deal with ‘software’ issues, a.k.a. be able to provide psychotherapy.
 In some countries (not in Indonesia), there are also psychotherapists trained as a separate profession.